 Making the decision to move forward with a divorce can be an intimating step.
 A divorce often affects families physically, psychologically, financially and emotionally.
 We understand that on top of that strain it is difficult to navigate the family legal system with ease.
 Turn to the Law Offices of Steven P. Monaghan for help.
-For more than 30 years we have been guiding our clients through the process of divorce and other family law issues.
+For more than 60 combined years we have been guiding our clients through the process of divorce and other family law issues.

 Turn to reliable, compassionate legal representation, call the Law Offices of Steven P. Monaghan at (732) 624-6343 for your free initial consultation.

 Knowing what to expect can help relieve anyone’s stress.
 Keeping you informed of the divorce process and how that impacts your specific situation is one of our priorities.
 Below you can find a basic divorce process outline:

 - Initial pleadings This document includes grounds for divorce, and is filed with the superior court.
 The other party can either file a counterclaim, an answer, or depending on the situation seek a default judgment.

 - Temporary orders: Pendente lite orders may be requested to address issues like child custody and child support while the divorce is pending.

 - Discovery: This is the process of obtaining information about the case that could help.
 Information can include bank records and other financial documents, as well as the identities of witnesses.

 - Parent educational seminar and custody mediation: Designed to keep parents focused on the rights of their children and minimize the effect of conflict.
 If child custody is not resolved by agreement, mediation is required prior to any trial.